Traffic surges, you are swept along

 fell.
 Distracted last night, thoughts of her

-kept you from sleep, the undertow’s dragging
+kept you from the lip of sleep, the undertow’s dragging

 her past the point your voice can reach,